-While in many cases, retirement plans developed before the SECURE Act will continue to work, others will require tweaking.
+While in many cases, retirement plans developed before the Setting Every Community Up for Retirement Enhancement Act of 2019 (better known as the SECURE Act) continue to work, others require tweaking.
 In particular, the elimination of the stretch IRA for most non-spouse beneficiaries significantly changes the tax aspects that apply to younger beneficiaries.

 Impact to non-spouse beneficiaries

 The updated rules force non-spouse beneficiaries to empty the IRA no later than 10 years after the death of the account owner.
 The income tax owed by the IRA beneficiary will be at his or her marginal rate when distributions are made.
 In some circumstances, beneficiaries may choose to wait with the expectation that their own rates will be less in the future.

 Other beneficiaries are likely to be in a high bracket throughout, and the effect of the post-SECURE distribution rules will push them into an even higher bracket.
 The end result will be a greater loss of family wealth to taxes as it moves to the next generation.

 Considering accumulation trusts